- PGCE Secondary Geography

 See 'What we look for in potential students' for more information.

-Become a Secondary Geography teacher through our Ofsted Outstanding rated programme.
+Become a Secondary Geography teacher through our "Outstanding" teacher training PGCE.

-- Develop your ability to teach pupils aged 11-16 to meet the QTS Standards.
+- Develop your ability to teach pupils aged 11-16 to meet the QTS teacher training standards.

 - Undertake university-based education for planning, teaching and assessing the post-16 age range.

 Excellent teachers make a difference to the lives and futures of the people they teach.
-Developed in partnership with schools, this Ofsted Outstanding rated programme will support you to become an innovative and inspiring Geography teacher.
+Developed in partnership with schools, this Ofsted ‘Outstanding’-rated teacher training programme will support you to become an innovative and inspiring Geography teacher.

 Our full-time programmes last for approximately 40 weeks; you’ll spend about two thirds of this time in a school or educational setting.
 Throughout the programme there is a dynamic relationship between your training in the University and your training in schools.